Measles vaccine: Society and culture

 Most health insurance plans in the United States cover the cost of vaccines, and Vaccines for Children Program may be able to help those who do not have coverage.
 State law requires vaccinations for school children, but offer exemptions for medical reasons and sometimes for religious or philosophical reasons.
-All fifty states require 2 doses of the MMR vaccine at the appropriate age.
+All fifty states require two doses of the MMR vaccine at the appropriate age.
+A different vaccine distribution within a single territory by age or social class may define different general perceptions of vaccination efficacy.